 Marina Park and San Buenaventura State Beach

-Along this coastline are a cluster of sparkling beaches in laid-back residential neighborhoods.
+Along this coastline are two miles of sparkling beaches in laid-back residential neighborhoods.
 It’s a great place to get away from crowds and noise, and just soak up California sunshine.

-Marina Park has a small playground, a grassy picnic area, sandy beach, a pirate ship, and restrooms.
+Young families like Marina Park for the grassy picnic area, small playground, sandy beach, and a pirate ship.
 No lifeguard stations, although lifeguards patrol the beach in summer.
-Leashed dogs are allowed.
-There’s plenty of free parking, if you get there early enough.
+Amenities: small restroom.

 Best California Beaches: Santa Barbara County